prioritizr/prioritizr/docs/reference/add_linear_penalties.md

 - penalty:

-  `numeric` penalty value that is used to scale the importance of not selecting planning units with high `data` values.
+  `numeric` value denoting the importance of not selecting planning units with high `data` values.
 Higher `penalty` values can be used to obtain solutions that are strongly averse to selecting places with high `data` values, and smaller `penalty` values can be used to obtain solutions that only avoid places with especially high `data` values.
   Note that negative `penalty` values can be used to obtain solutions that prefer places with high `data` values.
-  Additionally, when adding these penalties to problems with multiple zones, the argument to `penalty` must have a value for each zone.
+Additionally, if has `x` has multiple zones, then `penalty` must have a value for each zone.

 - data: